 Important notice: Your internship should be treated as work and not as a sightseeing trip of Mexico.
 Any additional excursions you wish to do should be done either before or after your internship program.
 Respect for the project, its staff, the interns housing and the local residents should be maintained at all times.

 *Prices are in United States Dollars (USD).
-A minimum of two interns is required at any one time for the internship program to be able to run.
+A minimum of two interns is required at any one time for the internship program to be able to run in La Paz and a minimum of four interns for the Yucatan.
 For this reason, candidates should try to be as flexible as possible with their start date.

 |Program Dates||Location||Program Length||Cost||Availability|